express-in-code-game/excode-design/README.md

 - players use programming language to complete scenarios' objectives
 - scenarios like extensions, can be installed via a link, each being a game of its own with its own ui
 - better scenarios overtime will become the standard for e-sports scene and tournaments
-- can be hosted on a laptop and/or a volunteer cluster and/or as a global decentralized app
+- as a global decentralized distributed app

 ## links